mtnfire/mtnfire.org/_posts/2025-09-3-ep-4-summary.md

 Keep The Fire

 Campfires don’t die in a flash—they fade inch by inch when nobody tends them.
-Same with your soul.

 On March 31st, Jesus healed me.
 PTSD, anxiety, depression—gone.
 I walked out of that church lighter than I’d been in years.
 But the very next morning I realized something: fires don’t stay lit by accident.
 If I didn’t feed this, it would fade—not because God is weak, but because neglect is a wet blanket.